Learn something new every day More Info... by email

 Along with knowing why you want to take extra zinc, there is also the matter of going with a supplement that is within the dosage range you and your primary care physician agree is in your best interests.
 In many cases, a dosage that is near the recommended daily amount of zinc set by national health agencies in your home country will be fine.
 For people who are using the extra zinc as a means of combating short-term or long-term illness, larger doses are normally required.
 Your health provider can help you choose the best zinc supplement with the right dose, making it possible to get the maximum benefits from your efforts.

 There is also the matter of ingesting the zinc supplement.
 If you have trouble swallowing capsules or tablets, you may want to consider a liquid supplement.
 This approach is also very helpful when there is a need to allow the zinc to get into your system quickly.
-While many people don’t think to take this into account when they choose the best zinc supplement, this one factor can make a big difference for anyone who has trouble swallowing larger pills.
+While many people don’t think to take this into account when they choose a zinc supplement, this one factor can make a big difference for anyone who has trouble swallowing larger pills.

 When you choose the best zinc supplement for your needs, consider buying a stand-alone supplement, rather than a multi-vitamin that contains zinc.
 While there is no consensus among healthcare professionals, some do believe that the efficacy of the zinc is minimized when taken in this manner.
 If you want to get the most from your zinc supplements, complement them with other stand-alone supplements like calcium, manganese, iron, and copper, taking care to take only the balanced amounts of each recommended by your physician.
 As with any healthcare product, always let your doctor know if you develop any unpleasant side effects, as they may be a sign of a negative interaction between your supplements and any prescription medications you currently take.